-Hannah is the Communities That Care Coalition Facilitator at Lake County Build A Generation.
-She facilitates the county’s coalition addressing risk factors and supporting positive outcomes for the young people in Lake County.
-She is committed to addressing the impacts of trauma on individuals and communities through her work with survivors of interpersonal and relationship violence as well as youth experiencing homelessness.
-She has worked with passionate youth activists to create community change, and brings that fire to her work creating systems change so young people can thrive.
-She believes the youth of Lake County are an asset and a source of strength, and that belief guides her work with Communities That Care.
+Hannah is the Youth and Family Health Lead Facilitator at Lake County Build A Generation.
+She facilitates the county’s childcare coalition addressing our community’s acute lack of childcare options for families.
+She also supports the county’s Youth Coalition, working with passionate youth activists to create systems change so young people can thrive.
+She believes the youth of Lake County are a source of strength, and that belief guides her work with Build a Generation.

-Hannah is proud to call Colorado her home for the past 4 years (and many more to come!).
+Hannah is a Midwesterner who is proud to call Colorado her home for many years to come.
 You can find her hiking, baking scones, reading about Jane Goodall, sending snail mail, and obsessively trying to identify every wildflower she sees.

 Mara is the Food Access Facilitator at Lake County Build a Generation.
 She facilitates the Lake County Food Access Coalition, a group of community members and organizations that are working together to build a community where every Lake County community member is able to access the food and food resources they are entitled to.